 To sum up, we do not recommend this option of repairing your gas leak!
 Natural gas leaks can be extremely dangerous, and the best option is to call an expert who is licensed, insured, and has years of experience.

 Natural gas is extremely safe and efficient when installed and used correctly.
 Make sure it’s going to be installed correctly the first time, by checking reviews and hiring a reputable company.
 Leave it to a specialist who will take the corrective action in ensuring your safety.

 So, once again, if this unfortunate event does occur, make sure to contact a specialist immediately.
 Make sure they are licensed and insured in your jurisdiction and can pull a permit if needed.
 The Gas Connection has been licensed and insured along the Front Range for the last 39 years.
 They have installed or provided service for over 300,000 satisfied customers.

 We will have a certified expert at your home the same day.
 They will detect where the leak is and repair it quickly and efficiently.
 Then, they will ensure that the natural gas lines are safer than before!

 While your local plumber may be able to do this job, they specialize in water, not gas piping.
 A handyman might be able to fix the leak.
-However, they may have to make multiple trips to the hardware store in attempt to complete the job.
+However, they may have to make multiple trips to the hardware store in an attempt to complete the job.
 In addition, they would most likely not be licensed to do so, which would put more liability on you.
 At The Gas Connection, we specialize in gas piping and fix hundreds of gas leaks a year!
-Leave it to the experts who assume the liability of insuring your home is safe for you and your family.
+Leave it to the experts who assume the liability of ensuring your home is safe for you and your family.